dengdahong214/spring-axis-1/README.md

 # Spring integration

 New Apache Axis provider was created in order to provide Spring DI integration.
-Implementation of this provider is defined by [SpringRPCProvider](spring-axis-1/src/main/java/local/spring/axis/provider/SpringRPCProvider.java) class.
+Implementation of this provider is defined by [SpringRPCProvider](spring-axis-1/src/main/java/local/axis/SpringRPCProvider.java) class.

+Before the new provider can be used it needs to be registered in Axis.
+This is done by [WSDDSpringRPCProvider](spring-axis-1/src/main/java/local/axis/WSDDSpringRPCProvider.java) class when Spring application context emits ContextRefreshedEvent.

 In order to configure service so that it utilize `SpringRPCProvider` you need following xml in your wsdd file:
 ```